Gabriel737/Shooter-Game/README.md

 # Shooter-Game
-A 2D platform shooting game
+A 2D platform shooting game created using PyGame.